Things to Consider in a DIY Home Security System

-Today’s DIY approaches are straightforward, wireless, and able to integrate home automation in unprecedented ways that even novices can manage.
-Before you decide that do-it-yourself security is the answer, let’s discuss how a home security system works and what components can make the difference during a break-in.
+Today’s DIY home security systems are straightforward, wireless, and able to integrate home automation in unprecedented ways that even novices can manage.
+They also work whether you own your home or you’re renting.
+Before you decide which do-it-yourself security system is the right choice, here’s a look at how a home alarm system works and which components make the biggest difference during a break-in.

 How Do Home Security Systems Work?

 Home security systems generally have two main features: surveillance devices and sensors that trigger alarms.
-These include various components like security cameras, alarms, and door or window sensors that are connected through a central hub allowing users to control and respond to incidents.
+These include various components like security cameras, alarms, motion sensors, and door or window sensors that are connected through a central hub so users can control the alarm system and respond to incidents.

-While you could have these elements hardwired to a phone line or cable connection, that’s an old-school approach that most security experts advise is easily sidestepped by thieves.
-One strategic cut and your alarm system is off-line and your home exposed, especially if you’ve opted to forego the professional monitoring.
-To alleviate that concern, we focus on affordable components and systems that allow home owners to connect and monitor wirelessly.
+While you could have these elements hardwired to a phone line or cable connection, that’s an old-school approach that can be easily sidestepped by thieves.
+One strategic cut and your alarm system is off-line and your home exposed, especially if you’ve opted to forego professional monitoring.
+To prevent that, we focus on affordable components and systems that allow homeowners to connect and monitor wirelessly.

-Professional monitoring is both the advantage and disadvantage of DIY home security systems.
-While you can get away cheap by self-monitoring and managing the components yourself, this method also puts you in charge of responding to incidents.
+A professional monitoring service is both the advantage and disadvantage of DIY home security systems.
+While it’s cheaper to self-monitor and manage the components yourself, this method also puts you in charge of responding to incidents.
 Rather than automatically deploying police to your home, your security system will simply alert you and allow you to decide whether to act.
-During a break-in, delays in responsiveness can be crucial to property loss and damage.
+If a burglar is trying to break in, delays in responsiveness can have a big effect on property loss and damage.

-While you might start out monitoring your own security system, it would be wise eventually to employ professional monitoring for more convenient management of alerts and alarms.
-While some security companies insist that you use their brand devices to sign up for their monitoring services, a few support customers who buy and install their own devices.
+While you might start out monitoring your own security system, we recommend looking into professional monitoring at some point for more convenient management of alerts and alarms.
+Some security companies insist that you use their brand devices to sign up for their monitoring services, but a few support customers who buy and install their own devices.

 Use our interactive tool to discover which providers support monitoring of existing and DIY systems.